google/font-go/README.md

 This is a port of https://github.com/google/font-rs to the Go programming language.

 There are two implementations, using fixed and floating point math.
+The fixed point implementation benchmarks 1.3 to 1.4 times faster on GOARCH=amd64, but may have rendering artifacts above 1024 ppem.
+It uses mostly int32 math, although some int64 and float32 math is used for numerical accuracy.

 You can visually inspect rasterization by running: